Spanish–Moro conflict: Campaign of 1876

 In 1881, February 16, 2 Moros were killed in the Jolo trenches after killing a native soldier.

 February 19, 4 Moros attacked the Jolo lines, wounding a Spanish ensign, and all were killed.

 March 26–28, similar attacks were driven off without loss to the troops.
 August 29, 3 Moros died at an outpost, killing 1 soldier and wounding 4.
 September 19, 8 Moros killed 1 soldier and wounded several near Jolo, themselves escaping.

 In 1882, September 12, 3 juramentados in the Jolo market wounded 11 soldiers and a native, being killed by the troops.

 September 14, 3 Moros wounded a soldier and a native before being dispatched.

 September 20, a small band lost 7 killed in an attack upon an outpost.

 To suppress these outrages the settlements in which most of them originated, Looc and Boal, were destroyed in October and November 1882, by expeditions from Jolo, and severe losses were inflicted on the Moros by the troops.

 Nevertheless, in July 1883, three juramentados in the square of Jolo killed 2 officers and a soldier and wounded an officer and 2 soldiers; 2 of them succeeded in escaping.
 Later 12 Moros attacked 8 soldiers who were cutting wood near Jolo, and all but two escaped.

 In addition to these assassinations a well-organized attack on the garrison at Jolo was made in April 1881, but it was successfully repulsed.
 On the death of the Sultan a few days later the attack was repeated with the same result.

 The "juramentado" fanaticism was not confined to Jolo.
 The following cases are recorded among the Rio Grande Moros:

 November 1881, one Moro wounded 1 of the mothers of the Moro Orphan Asylum at Tamontaca; he was later beheaded by the Moro Raja Muda.

 June 8, 1882, during a religious parade at Cotabato a juramentado beheaded a soldier and wounded another and 2 women before being dispatched by the troops.
 Soon after another killed 2 soldiers near the Taviran fort.

-In 1882 Spanish detachments occupied the stations of Bongao, Siassi, and Tataan.
+In 1882 Spanish detachments occupied the stations of Bongao, Siasi, and Tataan.

 In 1884 a tour of the Southern Islands was made by the governor-general, de Jovellar, and he reported as follows to the colonial minister: